sdoria/SimpleSelfAttention/README.md

 The purpose of this repository is two-fold:
-- demonstrate improvements brought by the use of a self-attention layer in an image classification layer
+- demonstrate improvements brought by the use of a self-attention layer in an image classification model.
 - introduce a new layer which I call SimpleSelfAttention

 ## Image classification results